eslavnov/pylips/README.md

 pip install -r requirements.txt
 ```

+You may have to use `pip3` and `python3` instead of `pip` and `python` depending on how these tools are installed on your system.

+**If your TV has Android, you have to pair with the TV first to get a username/password which you will need to provide with `--user` and `--pass` parameters for all future calls.**

+**If your TV does not have Android, you do NOT need to pair with the TV.
+You should also NEVER use `--user` and `--pass` parameters - they are required for Android TVs only.**

-## Pairing with the TV
+## Pairing with the TV (Android TVs only)

-To use this tool with your Philips TV you will need a username and a password, which you can get by running the tool with a `-- host` parameter (your TV's ip address):
+To use this tool with your Philips Android TV you will need a username and a password, which you can get by running the tool with a `-- host` parameter (your TV's ip address):

 ```
 python pylips.py --host 192.168.201.10